top of page

 Team mentoring activities with mentors and youth are fun, social events which also demonstrate or teach important life skills.

-social workers and other social services and education professionals.
+social workers, other social services and education professionals.

 Each Mentor will be provided with initial training